MathieuChailloux/FragScape/README.md

 *FragScape* is a QGIS 3 plugin.

 Its purpose is to compute landscape fragmentation metrics defined by Jaeger (Jaeger 2000).
-Among these metrics, effective mesh size has beenwidely used to quantify landscape fragmentation.
+Among these metrics, effective mesh size has been widely used to quantify landscape fragmentation.

 *FragScape* defines a 4 steps process from raw data to computed metrics and allow user to save configuration so that results can be reproduced with same context.